InnovatorsHub1/frontend/src/components/Button/mission8_tasks.md

 Interactive States

 - [X] Hover effects  - already happening using sx props and styling
-- [X] Active states  - do we need logic?
+- [X] Active states  -
+/*
+    for active we can create active object/Type which should hold props like color, isActive, bgColor, Font.. etc..
+*/
 - [X] Focus styles - built in
     /*
         import React from 'react';